Syllogism

 Conclusion t – T horse-reasonable

-3. Modes of the syllogism
+3. Modes of Syllogism

-Major Premise All human are reasonable
+Major Premise All humans are rational

-Minor Premise All Greeks are human
+Minor Premise All Greeks are human beings

-Conclusion All Greeks are reasonable
+Conclusion All Greeks are rational

-4. Example: the conclusive modes of the first figure
+4. Example: The conclusive modes of the first figure

-— Two (non-empty) sets are disjointed if their intersection is empty; they have no elements in common.
+— Two (non-empty) sets are disjoint if their intersection is empty; they have no elements in common.

 A – A – A syllogism